 Rebecca is a core collaborator and colleague, and has enriched many Groupaya projects with both professional skill and personal charm.
 A self-proclaimed “collaboration ninja”, she focuses on bringing her deep training to support cutting-edge emergent processes for social impact.
 Her sharp design mind and ability to navigate complexity make her an outstanding consultant and facilitator, and her highly contagious enthusiasm makes her a total pleasure to work with.
 For us Rebecca is also a go to resource on collaborative technology, network-building, and virtual meeting space design.

-Brooking has been a core colleague at Groupaya, working on the Health eHeart Alliance and other internal and client projects with Kristin, and loves being a thinking and learning partner in the Groupaya community.
-She has a rare combination of passion for both large systems change and micro level relational dynamics, and enjoys helping groups collaborate to increase their leverage for positive social change.
-She now works full time as a senior facilitator with Ag Innovations in Sebastopol, where she designs and facilitates roundtables and change initiatives focused on sustainable and collaborative approaches to addressing water and food system challenges around California.
+Brooking has been a core colleague at Groupaya, working on the Health eHeart Alliance and other internal and client projects with Kristin, and is now an affiliate and learning partner in the Groupaya community.
+She has a rare combination of passion for both large systems change and micro level relational dynamics, and enjoys helping leaders and groups collaborate to increase impact.
+She currently works on environmental and food system change initiatives as an affiliate senior facilitator with Ag Innovations, and does collaboration consulting and coaching through the Emergence Collective.

 Ahmad is one of our favorite large-scale change agents.
 He is a leadership strategist, educator and facilitator of large-scale change initiatives, and a self-coined “serial collaborator”.
 Ahmad helps leaders across sectors develop the global foresight and adaptive capacity to address complex system challenges in regions, cities and communities.
 He is a principal at FuturePoint Leadership, director at the Urban Economy Institute and a fellow with Aspen Institute and Zero Divide Foundation.